What is the survival rate of new carpet cleaning start-ups?

 Of course, Just, this high business “failure rate” doesn’t mean people necessarily “fail”.
 Remember that the carpet cleaning industry has the “two-edged sword” of a very low capital investment threshold.
 So a lot of folks try it on a whim.
 Then after awhile they just decide this business isn’t for them and want to do something else.
 (Nothing wrong with that!)
 I believe the army calls it beating a “strategic retreat”.

 HOWEVER, Just, the “numbers” mean nothing in your case.
 It really is up to you.
 And yes, all of us who have spent time down in the trenches can help you by confessing our sins and mistakes over the years.
-I cheerfully admit that much of our Strategies for Success seminar is based on the stupid bone-headed mistakes I made over the twenty years I was in business AND my ingenious efforts to extricate myself from them!
+I cheerfully admit that much of our Strategies for Success seminars are based on the stupid bone-headed mistakes I made over the twenty years I was in business AND my ingenious efforts to extricate myself from them!
 I have made every mistake in the book.
 Learn from me!

 One key point with any business start-up is to “start with the end in mind”.
 For most of us we want to acquire a degree of wealth if only to achieve the freedom to live our life as we want.
 (Sounds good to me!)
 This can be a great business to build wealth in IF you start out right and then keep on doing it right!